 IV) Economics and Public Policy.

 Certificates offer additional opportunities for specialization and include:

 - Science, Technology and Environmental Policy (STEP); and

 Policy workshops provide students with an opportunity to use the analytical skills they have acquired in the first year in the program to analyze complex and challenging policy issues, usually for real clients.
 Each workshop consists of eight to 10 students who work in teams to evaluate a policy challenge.

 In January, at the end of the first semester, first-year MPA students are required to take part in a policy project called the Integrated Policy Exercise, or IPE.

 The IPE requires students to apply the skills they acquired in the fall-term analytic courses.
 They are given briefing materials to review in advance and are then required to submit a comprehensive memo in response to a set of specific policy questions.
 The IPE is a trial run for the qualifying examination, or QE1.
 It is graded, but only to provide concrete feedback to each student.

-In May, at the end of the first year, students are required to take a qualifying exam, the QE1, a graded exercise that closely parallels the IPE.
+In early May, at the end of the first year, students are required to take a qualifying exam, the QE1, a graded exercise that closely parallels the IPE.

 Second-year students are required to take and pass a second qualifying exam (QE2) in May in their chosen field of concentration.